 Springtime in Mexico begins on or around March 21st each year, although by late February changes in the climate cycle can be seen and felt across the country as winter passes, daylight lengthens, and temperatures rise.

-Early spring in Mexico is a transitional period that is often expressed with “febrero loco, y marzo un poco,” a popular Mexican saying which describes the sudden change-ability (and increased unpredictability) of the weather during these two months of the year.
-It’s also a reminder that while the coolest of days of winter may have passed, the warm spring days have not fully established their presence.
+Early spring in Mexico is a transitional period that is often expressed with “febrero loco, y marzo otro poco,” a popular Mexican saying which describes the sudden change-ability (and increased unpredictability) of the weather during these two months of the year.
+It’s also a reminder that while the coolest days of winter may have passed, the warm spring days have not fully established their presence.

-In central and northern states along the central highlands, cooler temperatures can persist into May, particularly overnight and during the early mornings.
-It’s worth packing and dressing for changeability when you visit these regions during the spring.
+In central and northern states along the central highlands, and in the highland regions west of Mexico City, cooler temperatures can persist into May, particularly overnight and during the early mornings.
+It’s worth packing and dressing for this changeability when you visit these regions during the spring.

 Annual trees begin to blossom again starting late February, redressing their branches and contributing another layer to the tapestries of bright color which Mexico is so well known for.
 The arrival of the elegant purple Jacaranda flowers is a bellwether sign that winter is truly passing.

 Every season in Mexico offers a unique climate experience for visitors and residents to enjoy.
-While the change from winter to spring is not as clearly noticeable as that further north in the Hemisphere, springtime in Mexico does offer a chance to witness some fascinating natural contrasts and transitions.
+While the change from winter to spring is not as clearly noticeable as that further north in the hemisphere, springtime in Mexico does offer a chance to witness some fascinating natural contrasts and transitions.